-The Group currently analyses the impact of the new standard on the consolidated financial statements.
-As at the date of drawing up these consolidated financial statements, IFRS 11 has not been yet endorsed by the European Union.
+The Company currently analyses the impact of the new standard on the financial statements.
+As at the date of drawing up the present financial statements, IFRS 11 has not been yet endorsed by the European Union.

 • IFRS 12 "Disclosure of Interests in Other Entities" published in May 2011